saranyasubramaniam9787-ship-it/Product-Shipment-and-Logistics-Performance-Analysis/README.md

 ### Run the Project

 1. Download the dataset from the source.
-2. Open the Jupyter Notebook.
+2. Open the Google Colab Notebook.
 3. Run all analysis cells sequentially.
 4. Explore the Power BI dashboard for interactive insights.
 5. Review recommendations and business findings.